Jōnetsu no Daishō/Escape

-"Jōnetsu no Daishō/Escape" is the third single by the band Girl Next Door and it was released on November 19, 2008.
+"Jōnetsu no Daishō/Escape" is the third single by the band Girl Next Door and was released on November 19, 2008.
 This was the last single the band released before their first album Girl Next Door.
 Jōnetsu no Daishō was the theme song for the Japanese television drama Giragira while "Escape" was used as the commercial song for Au's W65T phone.